zeroluck/docs/sources/index.md

 |[Wikid](./multi-factor/wikid.md)|
 |[Certificate](./multi-factor/cert.md)|

-## Questions
+## Support
 Please see the [FAQ Page](./faq/troubleshooting.md) for basic troubleshooting, or [open a ticket](http://support.gluu.org) on our support portal for community support.
+Gluu also offers paid support.
+Please view our [pricing page](http://gluu.org/pricing) to learn more about our VIP support options.